Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Preliminaries on Robust Markov Decision Processes

-In this section, we give concrete examples for the general RMDP framework proposed in Section~\ref{subsec: rmdp framework}.
-Most existing works on RMDPs hinge on the finiteness assumption on the state space, which fails to deal with prohibitively large or even infinite state space.
-In our framework, RMDPs can be considered in the paradigm of infinite state space, for which we adopt various powerful function approximation tools including kernel and neural functions.
-Also, we introduce a new type of RMDP named robust factored MDP, which is a robust extension of standard factored MDPs \citep{kearns1999efficient}.

-\begin{remark} Besides $\mathcal{S}\times\mathcal{A}$-rectangular-type robust sets (Assumption \ref{ass: sarmdp}), our unified framework of RMDP can also cover other types of robust sets considered in some previous works as special cases, including $\mathcal{S}$-rectangular robust set \citep{wiesemann2013robust} and $d$-rectangular robust set for linear MDPs \citep{ma2022distributionally}.
-See Section \ref{sec: discussion} for a discussion about these two types of robust sets. \end{remark}
+We note that besides the $\cS\times\cA$-rectangular assumption, there are other types of rectangular assumptions considered by robust RL literatures, including $\cS$-rectangular \citep{wiesemann2013robust} and $d$-rectangular \citep{ma2022distributionally} assumptions.
+The above framework can also represent RMDPs with these kinds of robust set.
+We refer to Section~\ref{sec: discussion} for more discussions about solving RMDPs with these two types of robust sets.